 What do we see?
 Well, as the chart below shows, when examining the question of how many children experience a period of uninsurance at some point during the course of a year, the universe of kids affected is considerably larger – basically one in ten.
 And when looking at children whose families are low or moderate income (below 250 percent of the federal poverty line), the number continues to grow, rising to 13 percent of kids who experience a gap in coverage at some point during a year or are uninsured for the whole year.

 While not an exact proxy for Medicaid/CHIP eligibility, this income cut approximates the national median eligibility level for Medicaid/CHIP (255 percent of FPL).
 Joan blogged a few weeks ago about the provisions of the House Energy and Commerce reconciliation package that benefit kids and families.
-From our perspective, the most critical provision for kids in this package is the requirement that all states provide 12 months of continuous eligibility in both Medicaid and CHIP, which would be effective upon the date of enactment.
+From our perspective, the most critical provision for kids in this package is the requirement that all states provide 12 months of continuous eligibility in both Medicaid and CHIP.
 This policy ensures that when parents sign kids up for public coverage, the kids will have that coverage for one year – in the vast majority of situations.

 Today only 24 states do this in Medicaid and 26 do so in CHIP.
 A brand new report from MACPAC finds, unsurprisingly, states that have adopted continuous eligibility are less likely to see as much churn.
 Our colleague, Tricia Brooks, wrote a companion blog with a deeper dive on the latest from MACPAC and the importance of continuous eligibility for kids.